bloodhunterd/Server-Info/README.md

 ## Configuration

 MotD can be customized.
-All that is required is to create a file with the name `motd.system-info.conf`.
+All that is required is to create a file with the name `server-info.conf`.

 The following settings are possible: